 Asthma is an inflammatory lung disease that can lead to mild to severe symptoms.
-In most cases, you can control asthma through avoiding triggers, daily medications and other treatment options.
+In most cases, you can control asthma by avoiding triggers, daily medications and other treatment options.

-If you continue to have symptoms, you may needed additional medications such corticosteroids.
+If you continue to have symptoms, you may need additional medications such as corticosteroids.

 For those with severe asthma, the highest dose of standard medications may not alleviate frequent and life-threatening asthma attacks.
 Few treatment options are available to adequately control the disease which can have a significant impact on quality of life.